 Sounds simple?
 Taking the photos is easy, but styling shelves actually requires a bit of an eye – it's all about the balance of the arrangement, both in terms of the objects' sizes and shapes but also their colours, too.
 Why bother?
-Well arranged shelves will add character, individuality and, inevitably, a neat look to your home.
-Whether you take photos of them and upload them to Instagram or Pinterest is neither here nor there.
+Well arranged shelves will add character, individuality and a neater look to your home.

 If you're looking for inspiration when styling shelves, you really needn't look any further than the humble house plant.
 Not only do they look good when styled thoughtfully, but they can work wonders for your health and wellbeing, too.

 Recreate this look by regularly interspersing long, trailing house plants – a hanging fern or spider plant are great options – amongst books, ornaments and other belongings.
 The contrast of somewhat unruly plants with a shelving unit that's well organised is what's most effective, so don't be afraid to let your greenery get a little out of hand.